OLC-Bioinformatics/FetaGenome2/README.md

                         Read length.
 Defaults to 150.
   -i INSERT_SIZE, --insert_size INSERT_SIZE
                         Insert size.
 Defaults to 250.
+  -t THREADS, --threads THREADS
+                        Number of threads to run.
+Defaults to all cores on your machine.
+  --log LOG             Name for log file.
+Defaults to FetaGenome_log_YYYY-MM-
+                        DD_HH:MM:SS.txt
+  --coverage_report COVERAGE_REPORT
+                        If you want a report on coverages for all of your contigs, specify a file name here for them to be written to.
+This file will be in CSV format.
-  -p {MSv1,HS25}, --platform {MSv1,HS25}
+  -v, --version         show program's version number and exit -p {MSv1,HS25}, --platform {MSv1,HS25}
                         Sequencing platform to simulate from.
 Choices are MSv1 (MiSeq) or HS25 (HiSeq 2500).
 Defaults to HiSeq.
 ```